-Rural Land Use Policy#3: Pend Oreille County will encourage land use compatibility by considering performance standards that address noise, traffic generation, illumination, solid waste, operating hours, signs, and similar aspects of new development.
+Rural Land Use Policy#4: Pend Oreille County will encourage land use compatibility by considering performance standards that address noise, traffic generation, illumination, solid waste, operating hours, signs, and similar aspects of new development.

-Rural Land Use Policy#4: Pend Oreille County should allow cluster development techniques in order to retain the rural character of the rural lands and to allow for a variety of residential densities.
+Rural Land Use Policy#5: Pend Oreille County should allow cluster development techniques in order to retain the rural character of the rural lands and to allow for a variety of residential densities.

-Rural Land Use Policy#5: The Pend Oreille County Development Code will specify performance standards that eliminate or mitigate the potentially adverse effects of industrial or commercial uses on neighboring lands.
+Rural Land Use Policy#6: The Pend Oreille County Development Code will specify performance standards that eliminate or mitigate the potentially adverse effects of industrial or commercial uses on neighboring lands.
 The code will also require that new industrial and commercial uses be separated from residential areas by adequate buffers.

-Rural Land Use Policy#6: Pend Oreille County should prepare revisions to County regulations to create special overlay districts or other techniques to guide infill and redevelopment of the densely populated lakeshores.
+Rural Land Use Policy#7: Pend Oreille County should prepare revisions to County regulations to create special overlay districts or other techniques to guide infill and redevelopment of the densely populated lakeshores, as consistent with requirements in RCW 36.70A.070(5)(b) and RCW 36.70A.070(5)(d).

-Rural Land Use Policy#7: Pend Oreille County should review and evaluate standards for new largescale resorts and large-scale developments in accordance with the provisions of this Comprehensive Plan.
+Rural Land Use Policy#8: Pend Oreille County should review and evaluate standards for new large-scale resorts and large-scale developments in accordance with the provisions of this Comprehensive Plan.